Nishantsurve/Freelance-App/README.md

 Clone this repository

-npm install to install all req'd dependencies npm run dev to start the local server (this project Vite)
+npm install to install all require dependencies <br>
+npm run dev to start the local server (this project Vite)